You may be able to read this but do you know someone who cannot because they have a visual impairment?

 PROVIDING A SERVICE TO THE VISUALLY IMPAIRED, IN AND AROUND THE BOROUGH OF WOKING.

-We provide an audio version of the Woking News and Mail which contains news and information for Woking, Chobham, Byfleet and the surrounding villages.
+Produced entirely by volunteers, we provide an audio version of the Woking News and Mail which contains news and information for Woking, Chobham, Byfleet and the surrounding villages.
+Content from the Talking News Federation is also included each week.

-The printed version is on sale each Thursday, the Audio Edition is available on the same day and the USB Memory Sticks a day after the printed version is published.
+The printed version is on sale each Thursday, the Audio Edition, on this website or any Alexa audio device* is available on the same day and the USB Memory Sticks, a day after the printed version is published.

 The USB Memory Sticks are delivered by the Royal Mail “Articles for the Blind” service by 1st Class Post, free of charge.